Do you know the benefits of using a property management company to handle your rental?

-We will follow up on late payments and have the hard conversations necessary to protect the cash flow of your investment.
+We will follow up on late rent payments and have the hard conversations necessary to protect the cash flow of your investment.
 Tenants will know that late payment is not acceptable.
 One of the biggest advantages of hiring a property manager is not having to worry about rent collection.

 We Love Rentals will pay your rent on a schedule that works for you!

 11. Arranging repairs and maintenance

 All properties require repairs and maintenance at times.

 Finding reputable tradespeople and negotiating competitive rates can be difficult for landlords.

 Understanding RTA requirements for ‘urgent’ repairs and for giving tenants proper notice of entry can also trip landlords up.

 We Love Rentals have a database of qualified, trusted, fully insured (and competitively priced!) tradespeople we can call on.
 Your investment is in safe hands.

 Disputes between landlords and tenants can happen, particularly over the bond or early termination of a lease.